BobdeThird/THLI-Painball/README.md

 * 10 bots on each team
 * 5 minute simulations at max speed
 * Only 1 .java file submitted, containing 1 bot
+* WHichever team wins more points with a difference >2.5% is considered a win.
+Difference between scores <= 2.5% are considered ties

 ### The Following are summarized rules.
 More in depth explanations are available within the code.